 In addition, CDC has published this webpage on how to protect communities from COVID-19.

-How to Conduct Business During Closures
+How to Conduct Business Online

-Town buildings are now closed to the public until further notice.
 Here are online ways to conduct business with the Town of Garner, Wake County Tax Office and the City of Raleigh (provider of water and sewer service to Garner residents):

 - Garner Parks, Recreation and Cultural Resources program registration system